 Fed up of continually trying to find that someone perfect for you but at the verge of giving in?
 Giving up on dating might seem like a logical step, but it is not suitable every time and for everyone.

-There is no right time or age for giving up on dating as these factors are totally irrelevant.
-The only thing that matters is whether or not you are in a state of mind to allow romantic liaisons in your life and are willing to go through heartbreaks again and again if they happen.
-Some people can do that, and some can’t.
-Do your experiences allow it?
+There is no right time or age for giving up on dating.
+What matters is whether you are in a state to allow romantic liaisons in your life.
+Are you willing to go through heartbreaks again and again if they happen?
+Relationships can go either way.
+Do not date with the mindset of finding the ‘right one’.

 When To Give Up On Dating Someone?